 New Jersey councilwoman found fatally shot in crashed car near townhouse, police say

-A republican councilwoman was found fatally shot in a vehicle outside her New Jersey home Wednesday night following what authorities believe was a planned attack.
+A New Jersey councilwoman was found fatally shot in a vehicle outside her home Wednesday night following what authorities believe was a planned attack.

 She was pronounced dead on the scene.